 "Next, you should select a couch based on its aesthetics and suitability for the room," said Margaret Carroll.
 "For example, fabric sofas are sometimes thought to be more comfortable than leather sofas since they do not get as hot or cold as leather."

 Consider the style of your living room and what materials would be the best visual matches for the space.
-And most importantly, think about what you find most comfortable.
-If you're not sure, test different sofa materials at a showroom to figure out what type of fabric or leather you prefer.
+Most importantly, think about what you find most comfortable.
+If you're not sure, test different sofa materials at a showroom to determine what type of fabric or leather you prefer.

 Maintenance, Size, and Versatility